Wills & Power Of Attorney in Denton, Texas

 What happens if someone dies without a will?

 State law uses a default will for anyone who dies without a will.
 Typically, the spouse and children of the person who died inherit the property.
 If there is no spouse and no children, the decedent’s parents take the property, followed by siblings, grandparents, and children of the grandparents.
 If no relative can be found, the property eventually belongs to the state.
 Note, though, that as part of the probate process, the decedent’s creditors lay claim to the property after certain allowances for spouse and children.
 Dying without a will is a much more expensive process than probating a valid will.
 Having a valid will can potentially save your family thousands of dollars.

 What Is A Simple Estate Plan?

 You need more than a will.
-At the Coffey Haynes, P.C., our simple will package includes a variety of estate planning tools:
+At Coffey & Yates, P.C., our simple will package includes a variety of estate planning tools:

 - Last will and testament — Designate your heirs and determine what happens to your property.

 - Medical power of attorney — Name a trusted individual to make medical decisions for you if you are unable to communicate.

 - Durable power of attorney — Name an agent to manage your finances if you are unable to do so.